ihom3/homeassistnat-ws281x-rpi-gpio/README.md

 > git clone https://www.github.com/ihom3/homeassistnat-ws281x-rpi-gpio

-4.Now, we're going to need to modify the service file (homeassistant-ws281x-rpi-gpio.service).
+4. Now, we're going to need to modify the service file (homeassistant-ws281x-rpi-gpio.service).
 I prefer to use nano, however you could use whatever text editor you prefer (Ex.
 Mousepad if you're using the desktop mode of the raspberry pi)
 >sudo nano /usr/local/src/homeassistant-ws281x-rpi-gpio/homeassistant-ws281x-rpi-gpio.service)